 It seems nowadays that every 2nd person and their dog is a makeup artist.
 But what does that mean?

 What really makes a makeup artist and how can you tell who is a great artist and who is a makeup enthusiast?
-A great makeup artist will not only make you look good, but feel amazing too!
+A great makeup artist will not only make you look good, but make you feel amazing too!
 Unfortunately, I’ve heard more horror stories than I care to share, so in the hopes of reducing these horror stories, I thought I’d share my professional advice.

 Unfortunately there are no laws in Australia regulating the level of qualifications and training one needs to start up their own makeup business, so diligence and research is imperative.